Schedule changes for Mardi Gras parades with threat of inclement weather

 Mid-City Gras, which was rained out last week, has been rescheduled to run Sunday, Mar.
 9 at 2 p.m..

-In New Roads, the Community Center Carnival is running at 9 a.m. and the New Roads Lions are running at 11 a.m..

-Zachary's parade slated for Mardi Gras was cancelled.
+Zachary's parade slated for Mardi Gras was canceled.

 Erwinville's parade will roll at 10 a.m..